Measuring time in a timeless universe: Acknowledgements

 \section{Acknowledgements}

-We are grateful to David Deutsch, Eric Marcus, and Max Velthoven for their feedback on earlier drafts of this paper.
+Both authors are grateful to David Deutsch, Eric Marcus, and Max Velthoven for their feedback on earlier drafts of this paper.
 Their insights have greatly enhanced the quality of this work.

+Sam Kuypers wishes to thank Stefan Wolf for invaluable discussions and for providing the opportunity to work on this project.
+He was supported in part by the Swiss National Science Foundation (SNSF) under grant number 200020\_182452 and by the Québec–Ontario Consortium on Quantum Protocols (QUORUM).
+He also wishes to thank Maria Santos for her moral support throughout the project.